Isalia20/quad-iou-torch/README.md

 ## Installation

-**NOTE:** Installation and usage of this module requires NVIDIA GPU, gcc, nvcc and torch installed.
+**NOTE:** Installation and usage of this module requires NVIDIA GPU, gcc, nvcc and torch installed(if you'd like to use cuda version, otherwise only torch and gcc is required).

 1. Run `pip install quad_iou`
 2. To confirm installation, run `python tryout_scripts/usage.py` to test it out.
 Expected output is `0.25`